dotless-de/vagrant-vbguest/Readme.md

 When *vagrant-vbguest* is running it will provide you some logs:

-<pre><code>...
+    ...
-[default] Booting VM…
+    [default] Booting VM...
     [default] Waiting for VM to boot.
 This can take a few minutes.
     [default] VM booted and ready for use!
-<span style="color:rgb(196,160,0)">[default] Installing Virtualbox Guest Additions 4.1.14 - guest's version is 4.1.12</span>
-[default] Copy iso file /Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso into the box /tmp/VBoxGuestAdditions.iso
+    [default] Installing Virtualbox Guest Additions 4.1.14 - guest's version is 4.1.12 [default] Copy iso file /Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso into the box /tmp/VBoxGuestAdditions.iso
     [default] Copy installer file setup_debian.sh into the box /tmp/install_vbguest.sh
     stdin: is not a tty
     Reading package lists...
     Building dependency tree...
     Reading state information...
-linux-headers-2.6.32-30-server is already the newest version. dkms is already the newest version.
+    linux-headers-2.6.32-30-server is already the newest version.
+    dkms is already the newest version.
     0 upgraded, 0 newly installed, 0 to remove and 142 not upgraded.
     Verifying archive integrity...
 All good.
     Uncompressing VirtualBox 4.1.14 Guest Additions for Linux..........
     VirtualBox Guest Additions installer
     Removing installed version 4.1.12 of VirtualBox Guest Additions...
     tar: Record size = 8 blocks
     Removing existing VirtualBox DKMS kernel modules ...done.
     Removing existing VirtualBox non-DKMS kernel modules ...done.
     Building the VirtualBox Guest Additions kernel modules ...done.
     Doing non-kernel setup of the Guest Additions ...done.
     You should restart your guest to make sure the new modules are actually used

     Installing the Window System drivers ...fail!
     (Could not find the X.Org or XFree86 Window System.)
     ...
-</code></pre>

 The plugin's part starts at `[default] Installing Virtualbox Guest Additions 4.1.14 - guest's version is 4.1.1`, telling you that: